emergegaming/dosbox-game-api/README.md

 # Implementing DOS Games
 This is a hacked together API.
 This is how to do it.

-1. Clone the repository
+1. Clone the repository (`git clone https://github.com/emergegaming/dosbox-game-api.git`)
+2. Install dependencies (from within the folder `npm i`)
-2. Create a folder (`/dist/games/dos/my-game-name-here`)
+3. Create a folder (`/dist/games/dos/my-game-name-here`)
-3. Copy `/games/dos/digger/index.html` into the new folder
+4. Copy `/games/dos/digger/index.html` into the new folder
-4. Pop your DOS GAME zip file (they come in zips) into the same folder
+5. Pop your DOS GAME zip file (they come in zips) into the same folder
-5. Edit the JavaScript in `index.html` as required for your new game (see: ***Techniques*** below)
+6. Edit the JavaScript in `index.html` as required for your new game (see: ***Techniques*** below)
-6. The UI makes use of tailwindCSS.
+7. The UI makes use of tailwindCSS.
 Use the full tailwind set for development, then remove unused utility classes (see: ***Using tailwind*** below)
-7. Run `npm run dev` (Hot Module Replacement not implemented - i.e. manual refresh)
+8. Run `npm run dev` (Hot Module Replacement not implemented - i.e. manual refresh)
-8. Zip up the DIST folder and upload.
+9. Zip up the DIST folder and upload.
 Have the tournament team link the game URL in a IFRAME.
 ## Using Tailwind
    * The User Interface uses TailwindCSS (www.tailwindcss.com)
    * The full tailwind utility classes file is in `/css/tailwind.min.css`